chadlavi/blog/_posts/2019-10-22-converting-typescript.md

 ---
 layout: post
-title:  Converting my React component library to TypeScript
+title:  How not to convert a React component library to TypeScript
 date:   2019-10-22
 tags:
 - react